freedomofpress/securedrop/docs/getting_the_most_out_of_securedrop.rst

 .. _`Toronto Globe and Mail`: https://www.theglobeandmail.com/news/news-video/video-a-step-by-step-guide-to-using-securedrop/article28676619/
 .. _`Lucy Parsons Labs`: https://www.youtube.com/watch?v=LkgN244ggzs

-Regularly share your SecureDrop landing page on social media
+Regularly Share Your SecureDrop Landing Page on Social Media
 ------------------------------------------------------------

 The majority of adults in the United States now get their news from Facebook or